 Fig. 2.
 Evaluation of the cancer driver genes predicted by DGAT-cancer. a Enrichment of predicted cancer drivers in known cancer gene sets (CGC, OncoKB, IntOGen) and gene sets related to cancer (constraint: selective constraint genes, and genes with expression associated with functions of cancer cells). b Top 20 genes most frequently predicted as cancer drivers.
 The color depth denotes the rank order of PP (decreasing) for genes generated by DGAT-cancer in that cancer type. c Enrichment of predicted cancer drivers in drug-targeted genes. d The proportions of predicted cancer drivers whose expression levels were significantly correlated with drug activity (measured in terms of 50% growth inhibitory levels) compared to the background genes.
 The P-values were obtained by using Fisher’s Exact test to compare the predicted cancer drivers with predicted non-cancer drivers. *pcorrected <0.05; **pcorrected <0.001; ***pcorrected <0.0001.

 Fig. 3.
-Comparison of DGAT-cancer with three methods with respect to their prediction of cancer drivers. a Comparison of DGAT-cancer with other methods in terms of their performance as measured by AUPRC (area under the precision–recall curve). b Comparing posterior probabilities (PPs) given by DGAT-cancer of genes predicted as cancer drivers by MutSigCV, OncodriveCLUSL and OncodriveFML to the genes predicted as non-cancer drivers by those methods.
+Comparison of DGAT-cancer with five methods with respect to their prediction of cancer drivers. a Comparison of DGAT-cancer with other methods in terms of their performance as measured by AUPRC (area under the precision–recall curve). b Comparative analysis of the DGAT-cancer method's performance across multiple cancer types, with a focus on MCC, F1 score, and specificity metrics. c The UpSet plot visualizes the intersection of predicted cancer driver genes across seven cancer types as identified by DGAT-cancer.

+Fig. 4.
+Assess the Consistency of DGAT-cancer with Other Methods. a Comparing posterior probabilities (PPs) given by DGAT-cancer of genes predicted as cancer drivers by MutSigCV, OncodriveCLUSL and OncodriveFML to the genes predicted as non-cancer drivers by those methods.
 The P-values were obtained by means of the Wilcoxon rank-sum test.
-In the boxplot, the center lines represent the median, whilst the boxes represent the first and third quartiles. c Comparison between genes missed by DGAT-cancer and genes missed by other methods in terms of their feature scores given by DGAT-cancer.
+In the boxplot, the center lines represent the median, whilst the boxes represent the first and third quartiles. b Comparison between genes missed by DGAT-cancer and genes missed by other methods in terms of their feature scores given by DGAT-cancer.
 Those scores are uEMD-Ex scores, gene expression level in tumor (tumor-med), gene expression level in paracancerous tissues (normal-med), and MutExTDA scores (JSD and C score).
 Some boxes are blank due to the missing features in that cancer type.
 The difference was evaluated by Wilcoxon rank-sum test, * pcorrected <0.05; ** pcorrected <0.001; *** pcorrected <0.0001.

-Fig. 4.
-Comparing AUPRC performance of DGAT-cancer, DGAT-Mut, DGAT-Exp, MutSigCV, OncodriveFML and OcodriveCLUST to examine the impact of mutation- and gene expression-based features on improving DGAT-cancer.